kleros/erc-792/docs/implementing-a-complex-arbitrable.rst

     :language: javascript

-Payer needs to deploy a contract for each transaction, but contract deployment is expensive.
+The payer needs to deploy a contract for each transaction, but contract deployment is expensive.
-Instead we could use the same contract for multiple transactions between arbitrary parties with arbitrary arbitrators.
+Instead, we could use the same contract for multiple transactions between arbitrary parties with arbitrary arbitrators.

 Let's separate contract deployment and transaction creation: